programminghistorian/jekyll/lessons/mac-installation.md

 ##### Configure Komodo Edit

 Now you need to set up the editor so that you can run Python programs.
 In the Toolbox window, click on the gear icon and select “`New Command…`“.
 This will open a new dialog window.
 Rename your command to “`Run Python`” and feel free to change the icon if you like.
-In the

-    “`Command`” box, type
+In the “`Command`” box, type

     ``` python
     %(python) %f

-    #and under "Start in," enter
+and under "Start in," enter

     %D
     ```

 Click OK.
-Your new Run Python command should appear in the Toolbox pane
+Your new Run Python command should appear in the Toolbox pane.

 Step 2 – “Hello World” in Python
 --------------------------------